If you have come across this article, you are likely planning to get some money in the bank.

 We recommend an online broker for those that prefer to select their investments.

-On the other hand, robo-advisors are great for those that seek a hands-off approach to investing.
+Robo-advisors are great for those that seek a hands-off approach to investing.

 Once you have your “base” investments in place, you can think about moving to individual stocks.